mitmproxy/www/src/content/posts/local-redirect/macos/index.md

 which, while limited to TCP and UDP only, allows us to leave some flows to the operating system to handle.

+## When is it available?

+Local redirect mode is already available in mitmproxy 10.1.5+!
+We're announcing it only now because we first needed to [figure out how to ship a signed and notarized system extension](https://github.com/Homebrew/homebrew-core/pull/145547#issuecomment-1732616565) via Homebrew.
+But thanks to the fantastic Homebrew folks, `brew install mitmproxy` now works!

 ## What about certificates?

 So far this post has focused on _redirecting_ the traffic to mitmproxy, but in many cases we still need to get the